trevorld/pkgbuild.pngdev/README.md

-* Minimal package to explore issue in generating example images when the example doesn't work with ``ragg::agg_png()`` but you've requested the use of ``grDevices::png()`` in ``_pkgdown.yml`` and it should work in that example.
+* Minimal package to explore issue in generating example images in `{pkgdown}` when the example doesn't work with ``ragg::agg_png()`` but you've requested the use of ``grDevices::png()`` in ``_pkgdown.yml`` and it should work if ``grDevices::png()`` is the active graphics device.
-* `{pgkdown}` seems to first run examples with ``ragg::agg_png()`` as active graphics device saving plots with ``grDevices::recordPlot()`` and then re-generates the images with the requested graphics device with ``grDevices::replayPlot()`` instead of running examples with the requested graphics device.
+* `{pgkdown}` seems to first run examples with ``ragg::agg_png()`` as active graphics device saving plots with ``grDevices::recordPlot()`` and then re-generates the images with the requested graphics device with ``grDevices::replayPlot()`` instead of first running examples with the requested graphics device.
 * ``_pkgdown.yml`` figure code is:

   ```yaml